firebolt-db/godocs/docs/Guides/query-data/using-the-sql-editor.md

 ---
 layout: default
-title: Query data
+title: Query data using the SQL editor
 description: Learn how to navigate and use the SQL editor to work with your Firebolt database.
+parent: Query data
-parent: Guides
+grand_parent: Guides
-nav_order: 4
+nav_order: 3
-has_children: true
-has_toc: false
 ---

 # Query using the SQL editor